oddbird/sass/proposal/indented-syntax-improvements.md

 ```

 In the indented syntax, authors can use curly braces to explicitly wrap a block
 of statements, but must use semicolons to separate statements inside that block.
-The braces essentially let authors opt in to Scss format for part of the document.
+The braces essentially let authors opt in to Scss format for part of the
+document.
+We opted to require semicolons inside of curly braces to prevent
+issues with multiple nested formats.

 ```sass
 $font-stack: Helvetica, sans-serif